Icinga/icinga2/doc/18-migrating-from-icinga-1x.md

 * validation NOT ok: stop the daemon (cannot restore old config state)
 * validation ok: start with new objects, dump status.dat / ido

-Unlike Icinga 1.x the Icinga 2 daemon reload happens asynchronously.
+Unlike Icinga 1.x the Icinga 2 daemon reload does not block any event execution during config validation:

 * receive reload signal SIGHUP
 * fork a child process, start configuration validation in parallel work queues
 * parent process continues with old configuration objects and the event scheduling (doing checks, replicating cluster events, triggering alert notifications, etc.)
-* validation NOT ok: child process terminates, parent process continues with old configuration state (this is ESSENTIAL for the [cluster config synchronisation](12-distributed-monitoring-ha.md#cluster-zone-config-sync))
+* validation NOT ok: child process terminates, parent process continues with old configuration state (this is **essential** for the [cluster config synchronisation](12-distributed-monitoring-ha.md#cluster-zone-config-sync))
 * validation ok: child process signals parent process to terminate and save its current state (all events until now) into the icinga2 state file
 * parent process shuts down writing icinga2.state file
 * child process waits for parent process gone, reads the icinga2 state file and synchronizes all historical and status data
 * child becomes the new session leader

-The DB IDO configuration dump and status/historical event updates also runs asynchronously in a queue not blocking the core anymore.
-Same goes for any other enabled feature running in its own thread.
+The DB IDO configuration dump and status/historical event updates use a queue not blocking event execution.
+Same goes for any other enabled feature.
 The configuration validation itself runs in parallel allowing fast verification checks.

-That way you are not blind (anymore) during a configuration reload and benefit from a real scalable architecture.
+That way your monitoring does not stop during a configuration reload.

 ### <a id="differences-1x-2-state-retention"></a> State Retention